Great Britain women's national bandy team

-Great Britain women's national bandy team represents the United Kingdom in the sport of bandy.
-It is controlled by the Great Britain Bandy Association.
+The Great Britain women's national bandy team represents the United Kingdom in the sport of bandy.
+It is governed by the Great Britain Bandy Association.

 The team made its international debut at the 2022 Women's Bandy World Championship, finishing in 6th place overall among eight teams.

+The team did not enter the 2023 championship.

 Earlier attempt, for England

-Coached by Hungarian former world championship player György Dragomir, a team representing England planned to participate at the 2014 Women's Bandy World Championship, but was eventually not scheduled to appear.
+Coached by Hungarian former world championship player György Dragomir, a team representing England planned to participate at the 2014 Women's Bandy World Championship. but was eventually not scheduled to appear.